cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Possible values**

 Any valid region.
-For a list of all shapes, see (TO DO: link to guide)
+For a list of all shapes, see (@todo: link to guide)

 **Example**